hacs/integration/docs/index.md

 Why?

 Trust.
-If this did not download it, it can not know which version you have, so for elements you already have you still need to click the "INSTALL" button for that element.
+If this did not download it, there'd be no way to know which version you have, so for elements you already have you will still need to click the "INSTALL" button for that element.

 ## Data